Whether you’re working at a small startup or accomplished organization, customers are the lifeblood of your business.

 Whether it’s customer advisory boards or focus groups, make the most of customer insights to gain an understanding of what your customer's thoughts are now, and where you can improve your products in the future.

-Incentives attribute value to your customers, and in turn, enhances overall satisfaction.
+Incentives attribute value to your customers, and in turn, enhance overall satisfaction.

 As we mentioned before, winning customers back is hard.
 Rewarding your customers for using your product suits both parties: they’re often enticed by the freebie, and you keep them out of the clutch of your competitors.